feature-image

 Imago

 In an era when seven figures can change a player’s address overnight, Gunner Stockton never packed his bags.
 He apparently rejected a massive paycheck to stay with the Bulldogs in his final collegiate year.
-But Stockton hasn’t been all about the money business in his life.
-While others in his team rolled in a sleek Lamborghini, he did so in a 1984 Ford F-150.
-And his “me time” is him tending to his herd of cows!
-So to him, $2 million in the portal was just noise.
+But Stockton anyways hasn’t been all about the money business in his life.
+While other team members came in a sleek Lamborghini, he did so in a 1984 Ford F-150.
+Plus, his “me time” is him tending to his herd of cows.
+That $2 million in the portal is basically just noise for him, and that came as a blessing for the Bulldogs.

 Watch What’s Trending Now!